 We realize we are privileged, and the bounty and beauty of our region is not something we take for granted.
 Vermont is a state rich in agriculture, and spring’s the season for making maple syrup, starting new crops and foraging.
 We were feeling a little stir crazy on a recent blustery, beautiful and brisk spring day, and our veggie supply had dwindled to a couple of pounds of sweet potatoes and a few onions (destined to become a curry, more on that later), so a supply run was on our list of tasks.
-We grabbed our masks, gloves and a shopping basket and traveled down some of Southern Vermont’s beautiful back roads, stopping by a few of our favorite farms that sell their wares directly to hungry and appreciative locals.
+We grabbed our shopping baskets, jumped in the car and traveled down some of Southern Vermont’s beautiful back roads, stopping by a few of our favorite farms that sell their wares directly to hungry and appreciative locals.

 First stop was Deer Ridge Farm, a beautiful spot and home to our friends Jerry Smith and Susan Peters.
 Jerry and Susan produce top-notch maple syrup and flavorful honey which draws people to their farm stand from miles around.
 The bees get to feast on their abundant flower gardens in the summertime, a spectacular collection of varietals that decorate gorgeous wedding and festival tables in the region.

 We picked up some of the rich, caramel-y dark for chocolate recipes, and light, floral amber for baking and pouring straight-up over pancakes and ice cream at home.
 And we so appreciated a socially-distant yet warm conversation from porch-to-driveway with the lord and lady of the farm.

 Next stop was ReBop Farm, a lovely farmstead and store that carries their own humane, clean meat and a variety of local products (including our chocolates, we’re proud to say) on a stunning hilltop.